 Functions: Hours, minutes, seconds, 5-min chronograph, mechanical depth meter

 Power reserve: 120 hours (5 days)

 Size: 55.65 mm

 Lug width: 22.60 mm

 Strap: Injected rubber strap.
 Made of 14 separate parts for a perfect fit

-Case back: Solid with three openings for the depth meter membrane
+Back: Solid with three openings for the depth meter membrane